JeremyB91/Interactive_Teams_Feedback_Survey_Policy_Actions/README.md

   - Selected policy
   - **All affected users by UPN**
 - Applies the changes via `Grant-CsTeamsFeedbackPolicy`
+- In **check-only** mode:
+  - Retrieves each user's current `TeamsFeedbackPolicy` via `Get-CsOnlineUser`
+  - Displays the results in a simple table in the console
 - Logs **every step** to:
   - The terminal
   - A timestamped log file (`TeamsFeedbackPolicy_YYYYMMDD_HHMMSS.log`)